Help Center

 Relations

-Relationship Builder is a JetEngine module covering relations between CPT posts, CCT items, taxonomy terms, and users.
-It allows you to build three relationship types – one-to-one, one-to-many, and many-to-many.
-Using different macros, it is possible to show the related objects’ data in a front-end listing.
+Relationship Builder is a JetEngine module for creating and managing relations between CPT posts, CCT items, taxonomy terms, and users.
+It supports three relationship types: one-to-one, one-to-many, and many-to-many.
+Using different macros, you can display related items’ data in front-end listings.
 Relations can be queried, sorted, and filtered when combined with Query Builder and JetSmartFilters.

 Admin Columns

 Admin Columns are a supplementary tool for the WordPress admin dashboard to arrange the website content on the backend without coding.
-Admin Columns are added in the CPT and apply to posts, forms, CPTs, pages, and more.
-They display additional data about CPT posts, help to navigate the content via the admin panel and sort it, and allow editing meta fields directly on the backend.
+They can be added to CPTs and apply to posts, pages, forms, and more.
+Admin Columns display additional data about CPT posts, improve navigation within the admin panel, enable sorting, and allow you to edit meta fields directly from the list view.

 Meta Boxes

-A meta box is a container for meta fields that helps to add supplementary information to posts.
-Meta fields inside a meta box are neatly organized.
-Using a custom meta box, it is possible to assign a pre-defined set of custom fields to the desired CPTs, terms, users, and default WordPress posts.
-Meta boxes speed up the process of custom fields creation, and you can choose which posts they will be used for and which not.
+A Meta Box is a container for meta fields used to add supplementary information to the desired CPTs, terms, users, and default WordPress posts.
+Meta boxes speed up the process of custom fields creation while giving you control over where they are applied.

 Dynamic Tags

-A listing template is a design prototype for the Listing Grid.
-You can create listing templates from the WordPress Dashboard.
-Listing templates showcase dynamic data from custom meta fields via Dynamic Widgets and Dynamic Blocks.
+A listing template is a design layout used by the Listing Grid to display dynamic content.
+You can create listing templates in the JetEngine dashboard using Elementor, Gutenberg (Block Editor), Timber/Twig, Bricks, and Divi builders.
+Listing templates showcase dynamic data from custom meta fields via Dynamic Widgets, Dynamic Blocks, and Dynamic Elements.
 To get a listing template, it is enough to create and style one listing item.
-The chosen data output and design settings will automatically apply to all similar items in the Listing Grid.
-You can build listing templates for CPTs, taxonomies, users, and repeater fields.
+The chosen data output and design settings will automatically apply to all items in the Listing Grid.
+You can build listing templates for CPTs, CCTs, taxonomies, users, repeater fields, etc.

 Dynamic Tables Builder

-Tables Builder is a dynamic module accessible from the JetEngine Dashboard and a way to organize the content display.
-The module allows you to query data from posts, CCT, users, terms, WooCommerce products, reviews, comments, and SQL database and create dynamic tables to showcase those data.
+Tables Builder is a dynamic module accessible from the JetEngine Dashboard that helps you organize the content display.
+It lets you query data from posts, CCT, users, terms, WooCommerce products, reviews, comments, and the SQL database and showcase it in dynamic tables.
 In the table cells, you can output dynamic data using a default layout or a Listing template created beforehand.
-Dynamic tables can be sorted and filtered, too.
+Dynamic tables can also be sorted and filtered.
+The Dynamic Table widget, block, and element are available in Elementor, WordPress block editor, and Bricks.

 Custom Taxonomy